barkatmulani/members/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+## Before running the Application
+Make sure that you run `npm install` in both the project directories after downloading the files from this git repository.
+Steps are as follows:

+1. Open a command prompt, and change the directory to the **server** folder.
+Then enter `npm install`.
+2. Open another command prompt, and change the directory to the **client** folder.
+Then enter `npm install`.

 ## Instructions to Run the Application
 1. Open a command prompt, and change the directory to the **server** folder.
 Then enter `npm start`.
 2. Open another command prompt, and change the directory to the **client** folder.
 Then enter `npm start`.